cache-sim/cache-sim/analysis.md

 Here we have varied block size of cache over values 8, 16, 32, 64 and 128 bytes.
 The set associativity and number of sets is kept constant at 4 and 64 respectively.

+**NOTE : Since set associativity and number of sets is constant and block size increases, the overall size of cache also increases.**

 Following are the results obtained:

 ![P1: Varying block size](./images/varying-blocksize-P1.png)

+##### Analysis:

  All the cache replacement policies do poorly when block size is 8.
 For a cache with block size 8, just one element from the matrix can is stored on a cache line.
 In P1, once some element is accessed in A and B, it won't be accessed again soon (accessed again only after completion of inner k loop).
 So the hit ratio is less.
 This also explains the drastic increase in hit ratio for all replacement policies when block size is increased from 8 to 16 bytes.

 A cache with block size 16 can accomadate 512 double values.
 This is same as the number of elements in a row of A. Thus, LRU and SRRIP saturate after block size 16 since an entire row of A can be stored when the cache has block sizes greater than 16.

+In P1, A is accessed in row major wise and B is accessed column major wise.
+Hence it is favourable to remove elements in B rather than in A during cache eviction.
 During eviction, LRU and SRRIP mostly remove values pertaining to B over A. This is not true for NRU and LFU, as they might remove values of A even when there are values of B in the same set which will definitely not be used.
 Thus LRU and SRRIP perfrom vastly better than NRU and LFU.
 Also as block size increases, per cache line number of hits for NRU and LFU increases, leading to steady increase in hit ratio as block size increases.
 The same trend is observed in PLRU for the same reasons.

 PLRU has an anomoly: sudden decrease in hit ratio for block size 64.
 We are not sure of the exact reason for this.
 It might be due to the undeterministic nature of bit-PLRU algorithm.